SBULeeLab/LinguaFranca-FSE19/README.md

 | Regex analyses: Semantic | Drivers for 5 input generators | Section 7.1 | Collects, improves, and unifies existing input generators | |
 | Regex analyses: Performance | Drivers for 3 super-linear regex detectors | Section 7.2 | Extends existing super-linear regex detectors to partial-match semantics | Builds on the tooling from our FSE'18 paper |

-In addition to this directory's `README.md`, each sub-tree comes with one or more READMEs describing the software and tests.
+In addition to this directory's `README.md`, each sub-tree comes with one or more READMEs describing its contents.

 ## Installation